 - Sennheiser Momentum True Wireless 2

-Editor’s note: We’ll be updating this list regularly as new iPhone earbuds launch.
+Editor’s note: We’ll update this list regularly as new iPhone earbuds launch.

 1. Apple AirPods Pro

 When choosing wireless earbuds for your iPhone, the AirPods Pro really are a no-brainer.
 They not only offer seamless integration with any iOS device, but they are also a much-improved version of the AirPods.
 The Pro version features a new design with silicone tips that keep the earbuds in your ears.

 The AirPods Pro offer active noise-cancelling, which can be toggled by squeezing the stems of the earbuds.
 There is also transparency mode on board, allowing you to hear noises from your environment.
 Battery life is good too, at around 4.5 hours with active noise-cancelling enabled.
 Microphone quality is quite good, and can certainly get you through quick phone calls.
 The only downsides are that the charging case uses lighting instead of USB-C, and the rather hefty price of the earbuds.
 But if you want convenience and a product that just works, the AirPods Pro are the earbuds to get.

 2. Apple Beats Powerbeats Pro

 If battery life is the thing that matters to you the most, the Apple Beats Powerbeats Pro are the earbuds you need to get.
 They take everything that’s great about the AirPods, and improve upon their shortcomings.
 Don’t be put off by the unconventional design either.
 The ear hooks and distinct nozzles provide a stable fit, which is necessary for exercise.